FAQ

 This will set up a bigwig track on the hg19 assembly in your config.json.

-Make sure to run the command inside your current jbrowse2 folder e.g. /var/www/html/jbrowse2 or wherever you are currently setting up a config.json (you can have multiple configs).
+Run the command from your jbrowse2 folder (e.g. /var/www/html/jbrowse2), or wherever you keep your config.json (you can have multiple configs).

 jbrowse add-track http://yourremote/myfile.bam

-As mentioned above, you can also manually edit your config file, or use the GUI.
+You can also manually edit your config file or use the GUI.

 How do I customize the color of the features displayed on my track